orstavik/cloudflare-tutorial/docs/newChapters/the_law/1_WhatIs_HigherOrderFunctions.md

  * machine learning,
  * and more.

-However, the sharp eye can see that these use cases are not directed against the "normal user" of the application; they are directed at the developer/system manager.
+However, the sharp eye can see that these use cases are not directed against the "normal user", the eyeballs of the application; they are directed at the developer/system manager/analyzer.
 They are part of producing a meta-perspective from/on the app itself.

 ## WhatIs: regulate (ii)? constrain input/output/function calls

-In theory, the output function can produce any output it desires.
-However, in practice, the output function *almost always* produce *the same or almost the same output* as the input function do.
+In theory, the regulator function can produce any output.
+In theory, we can also grow big tomatoes on Mercury.
+However, in practice, the regulator function *almost always* produce *the same* or a *highly correlated* output with the original function.
+The regulator is "a version of the original function" that "outputs a version of the output from the original version".

-When the regulator *changes* the output/input from/to original function, this commonly means to *slightly* modify/restrict the values in particular ways.
-For example, a regulator might:
+When the regulator *changes* the output/input from/to the original function, these *changes* are small and can be understood as either systematically restricting, duplicating, negating, or filtering the original output.
-1. **restrict** `null` input arguments and turn all `null` input arguments into empty objects `{}` instead;
-2. **reuse** as much as possible of previous output values returned from the same function so as to save memory (at the expense of computing) or to enable dirty-checking for similar values.
-3. **memoize** (cache) output values for specific input arguments so as to avoid calling a function with the same arguments twice so as to reduce computing time (at the expense of memory).

 ## References